tjhickey724/compiler_design/notes/optimization/LivenessAnalysis.md

-# Register Allocation and Liveness Analysis
+# Basic Block Register Allocation and Liveness Analysis

 One of the most important tasks of an optimizing compiler is to determine how best to use the registers.
 It is relatively simple to design a compiler where all of the variables and temporaries